meshery/meshery/docs/_adapters/osm.md

 ### Lifecycle management

 The {{page.name}} can install **{{page.version}}** of the {{page.mesh_name}} service mesh.
-A number of sample applications for {{page.mesh_name}} can also be installed using Meshery.
-Using the Meshery adapter for Open Service Mesh, you can run the full suite of Service Mesh Interface (SMI) conformance tests to validate OSM’s compliance with the SMI specification.
+Sample applications for {{page.mesh_name}} can also be installed using Meshery.
+Using the {{page.name}}, you may also run the complete suite of Service Mesh Interface (SMI) conformance tests to validate OSM’s compliance with the SMI specification.

+### SMI Conformance Capabiliy

+Meshery allows you to analogize the compliance status and feature capabilities of your service mesh.
+This allows users to easily compare and contrast functional differences between service meshes and check whether their service mesh is conformant with the SMI specification.

+Learn more about the SMI specification and our conformance testing practices [here.](https://meshery.layer5.io/docs/functionality/smi-conformance)

 ### Suggested Topics

 - Examine [Meshery's architecture]({{ site.baseurl }}/architecture) and how adapters fit in as a component.
 - Learn more about [Meshery Adapters]({{ site.baseurl }}/architecture/adapters).

-### SMI Conformance Capabiliy

-### Conformance

-Defining "Conformance" - Acknowledging that conformance consists of both capabilities and compliance status is important.
-We define conformance as a combination of these two concepts.

-    1. SMI Conformance acknowledge that ...some participating service meshes may conscientiously never fully implement functions (SMI specs)...
-    2. SMI Conformance identifies ...a difference between full implementation of a specification and compliance with the portions that it implements...

-You can [Learn more](https://meshery.layer5.io/docs/functionality/smi-conformance) about SMI conformance capabilities here...